zeyuxie29/temporal_audio_captioning/README.md

 # Audio Captioning recipe

-This repository provides a recipe for audio captioning with sequence to sequence models: data preprocessing, training, evaluation / prediction.
+This repository provides a recipe that incorporates SED (Sound Event Detection) to enhance the temporal information description in audio captioning.

 It supports:
 * Models: